cylc/cylc-admin/.github/ISSUE_TEMPLATE/new-release.md

 #### Metadata:

 GH Actions should automatically open PRs that bump the dev version of the projects.
 Check and merge them (can push alterations to PR branch if needed).

-Pin downstream components to the next cylc-flow dev release:
+Downstream components will need to have their dependencies bumped:

-* [ ] cylc-uiserver (pin cylc-flow to next upcoming version)
+* [ ] cylc-uisever (pin to next minor cylc-flow version)
-* [ ] cylc-rose (pin cylc-flow to next upcoming version)
+* [ ] cylc-rose (pin to next minor cylc-flow and metomi-rose versions)

-Pin components in GH Actions tests:
-* [ ] cylc-doc (update versions in `.github/workflows/test.yml` "install libs to document" step(s) as appropriate)
-* [ ] metomi-rose (update versions in `.github/actions/install-libs` as appropriate)

 #### Finally: